 How to Research a Stock

-- Diversify.
-Don’t put all your money in one company or industry.
+Leadership changes or weird scandals can affect stock prices. - Don’t put all your money in one company.

 Also Read: What Small-Cap Stocks Could Explode This Year?